OneTimeUser/intro-web-comp-principles/docs/assignments/assignment-2/README.md

 # HTML: Assignment-2
 ### Due Feb 18

-In this assignment, you will create a three-page website about yourself.
+In this assignment, you will create a three-page website about something: yourself, a hobbie, whatever.

 ### Project Setup

-Create a new directory (folder) on your computer called “me”.
+Create a new directory (folder) on your computer called “me” or "robot-soccer", or you get the idea.
 HTML and image files associated with your new website should be placed inside of this directory.
 The home page of your website should be named “index.html”.
 Other pages can be named as you like, as long as filenames are lowercase, with no spaces.

-When your website is finished, you will upload the “me” directory, along with its contents, to your i6 account.
-Your new website will then be available at: i6.cims.nyu.edu/~netid/me/
+When your website is finished, you will upload the project directory, along with its contents, to your i6 account.
+Your new website will then be available at (if your folder containing all your files and images is called 'me'): i6.cims.nyu.edu/~netid/me/

 ### Your Website